-CAE has continued to advance its leadership position in simulation synthetic environments with the release to market of its CAE Medallion-6000XR image generator.
-The CAE Medallion-6000XR was developed with full support for the Open Geospatial Consortium (OGC) CDB standard and builds on the proven features and performance of CAE's long-standing Medallion-6000 family of image generators and visual solutions tailored specifically for the Defence market.
-The next-generation CAE Medallion-6000XR continues to leverage commercial-off-the-shelf (COTS) graphics processors and includes enhanced features that support the creation of highly realistic, interoperable and immersive synthetic environments.
+CAE has continued to advance its leadership position in simulation synthetic environments with its CAE Medallion-6000XR image generator which is now fully compliant to the OGC CDB, and features new state-of-the-art sea environments and 3D immersive models.
+The next-generation CAE Medallion-6000XR continues to leverage latest commercial-off-the-shelf (COTS) graphics processors and includes enhanced features that support the creation of highly realistic, interoperable, and immersive synthetic environments.

-Specifically for the defence and security market segment, CAE continues to actively conduct research and development initiatives related to distributed mission operations, and live-virtual-constructive (LVC) training, high-fidelity remotely piloted aircraft training systems, cybersecurity, and more realistic synthetic environments.
+Specifically, for the defence and security market segment, CAE continues to actively conduct research and development initiatives related to distributed mission operations, integrated live-virtual-constructive (iLVC) training, closed-loop training, high-fidelity remotely piloted aircraft training systems, cybersecurity, mid-fidelity flight training devices, and more realistic synthetic environments.
 These initiatives are designed to support the desire of defence forces to conduct more integrated and networked virtual training and mission rehearsal exercises, as well as optimize the overall efficiency through the lifecycle of a training system.
 Key advancements include, the continued development of technologies related to enduring platforms as well as positioning to provide key technologies and capabilities to new platforms addressing the need for immersive, integrated and interoperable training environments.
+CAE is actively teaming with other industry partners, as evidenced by our November 2017 announcements of a collaborative agreement to develop iLVC training that is easier to set-up, secure, and interoperable.
+In FY2018 the LVC capabilities have been successfully demonstrated across live platforms and competitors' products.